openmrs/openmrs-contrib-rest-api-docs/Person/personattributetype.md

     --- | --- | ---
     *name* | `String` | Name of the person attribute type (Required) *description* | `String` | Description (Required)
-    *format* | `java.package.Class` | the Java class the PersonAttributeType
+    *format* | `Java Class` | the Java class the PersonAttributeType
-    *foreignKey* | `Number` | the foreign key in the database that this PersonAttributeType references *sortWeight* | `Number` | the order this PersonAttributeType will appear in when searched *searchable* | `Boolean` | a Boolean denoting whether or not this PersonAttributeType can be searched for *editPrivilege* | `JSON Object` | the privileges required to make changes to this type
+    *foreignKey* | `Number` | the internal identifier (foreign key) to a Concept that defines the possible values for this attribute
+    *sortWeight* | `Number` | the order this PersonAttributeType will appear in when searched *searchable* | `Boolean` | true if this person attributes should be used to find patients.
+The default is false *editPrivilege* | `JSON Object` | the privilege required to make changes to this type

     ```console
         POST /personattributetype
         {
-            "name": "Civil Status",
+            "name": "Edit Civil Status",
-            "description": "Marriage Status of this person",
+            "description": "Able to manage the civil status of persons",
             "format": "org.openmrs.Concept",
             "foreignKey": 1054,
             "searchable": false,